Exterior view of a suburban home with a well-manicured lawn and blue sky.

 Reducing or entirely cutting a single bad habit can help you put away hundreds of dollars a year.
 Consider quitting these unhealthy habits and divert more of your monthly take-home pay to your down payment fund.

-If you're prone to impulse shopping in person or online (who doesn't love getting deliveries?), you may consider cutting down on those purchases.
-Try to unsubscribe from marketing emails so you don't constantly see deals in your inbox.
-You'll save money and avoid piles of clutter around your home.
-Canceling subscriptions for services that make impulse purchases easier, such as those that offer free and fast shipping, might help.
+• Impulse Buying: If you're prone to impulse shopping in person or online (who doesn't love getting deliveries?), you may consider cutting down on those purchases.
+Try to unsubscribe from marketing emails so you don't constantly see deals in your inbox and cancel subscriptions for services that make impulse buying easier.

-There's no denying that takeout and fast food are quick and easy.
+• Eating Out: There's no denying that takeout and fast food are quick and easy.
 But they’re not so easy on our wallets.
 To save a bit of money, try cooking a few meals at home each week instead of ordering out or paying to have food delivered to you.
-Not only will you be able to save some money, but you may also notice some added health benefits.

 4. Ask For A Raise